bitwarden/help/_articles/plans-and-pricing/about-bitwarden-plans.md

 ### Premium Individual

-Upgrade your individual Bitwarden account to unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file storage, emergency access and more.
+Upgrade your individual Bitwarden account to unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, emergency access and more.
 Upgrade **[now](https://vault.bitwarden.com/#/?premium=purchase)**.

 {% callout info %}
 Premium does not include secure data sharing.
 In order to access sharing features, you will need a subscription to an Organization ([Free](#free-organizations), [Families](#families-organizations), [Teams](#teams-organizations), or [Enterprise](#enterprise-organizations)).
 Paid Organizations ([Families](#families-organizations), [Teams](#teams-organizations), or [Enterprise](#enterprise-organizations)) include premium features for all users enrolled in that Organization.